Page 3

 On cold overcast days, the tunnel will be warmer than ambient air even with the lights turned off.
 The goal is not to heat the air to cozy “human” levels, but to merely keep it near or above freezing during the coldest hours.
 The needs of the specific crop determine the target temperature.

 Comfortable temperatures for the brassicas and cilantro are different from those for warm season crops.
 Tomatoes and eggplants, for example, will die with persistent temperatures below 50°F. But kale will grow at a chilly 45°, and it can tolerate the teens at night.
-Nighttime temperatures in the mid 20’s or higher, and warmer temperatures in the daytime, will encourage continued growth.
+Nighttime temperatures in the mid 20’s or higher, and warmer temperatures in the daytime, encourage continued growth.
 Frosty weather improves the flavor of the brassicas.

 Other Options